sneharajendran167/Multiple-Disease-prediction/README.md

 The goal is to create a simple, user-friendly, and interactive web interface where users can check disease predictions instantly.

 **Features**

 ✔ Predict 3 diseases using trained ML models

 ✔ Built with Streamlit for a fast and interactive UI

-✔ Uses multiple ML models (Logistic Regression, KNN, Decision Tree, Random Forest, Bagging, etc.)
+✔ Uses multiple ML models (Logistic Regression, KNN, Decision Tree, Random Forest, Bagging)

 ✔ Models saved using joblib

 ✔ Clean UI with disease-specific images

-✔ All datasets preprocessed (scaling, encoding, missing value handling) ✔ Supports multiple user inputs dynamically
+✔ All datasets preprocessed (scaling, encoding, missing value handling)

+✔ Supports multiple user inputs dynamically

 ✔ Fast & offline predictions

 **Technologies Used**